 Marketing Newsletter

-Marketing and the Editorial team sends out a twice-monthly developer newsletter, called "DevSecOps Download", to our newsletter subscribers.
-The newsletter always includes information about the latest release post, links to our latest blogs, plus additional content for developers.
+Marketing and the Editorial team send out a monthly developer newsletter, called "DevSecOps Download", to our newsletter subscribers.
+The newsletter always includes information about the latest release post, links to our latest blogs, plus additional content for DevSecOps teams.
 The goal for this newsletter is thought leadership and awareness.

-To add a content suggestion, please create an issue (no template necessary) and tag @sgittlen.
-Anyone in the company can add suggestions, but the Managing Editor of the newsletter will determine the final content.
+To add a content suggestion, please create an issue with "DevSecOps Download Content: [subject]" in the title (no template necessary) and tag @sgittlen (Sandra Gittlen, Blog Managing Editor).
+Anyone in the company can add suggestions, but the Blog Managing Editor will determine the final content.

 Other Newsletter